joeamroo/Team7-Library-Database/README.md

 https://github.com/joeamroo/Team7-Library-Database
 ```

-If you would like to test the website locally, you can simply "show preview" on the home page.
+If you would like to test the website locally, you can simply "show preview" on the home.html file.
 Since we are hosting our back-end in a seperate platform, the back-end will still be active even when only looking at the html preview.

 ## Triggers